Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 This example omits the AWS endpoint, which means it's never polled.

-Note that if you also provide a list of endpoints via environment variable, the environment takes precedence.
+If you also provide a list of endpoints via environment variable, the environment variable takes precedence.

 Environment variable